Home > General > Parents > School & Sports Safety Resources

 We would like to request that you provide a blanket agreement to allow your child/ward to participate in these low-risk activities carried out during the entire duration of his/her education in the college.
 The college will also take the necessary safety precautions.
 In addition, your consent allows your child's/ward's personal particulars to be disclosed to external organizations for administrative purposes only.
 The consent form covering low-risk activities will be sent to you through your child/ward in Term 2.

 The college will continue to seek parental consent when we organize 'higher-risk' activities through separate consent forms meant for these activities.
 Such activities include:

 - Fieldwork at outdoor sites and CCA Camps

 - Overseas excursions and international service learning projects

 To ensure a safe environment for the students, we also seek your help in following the directions given by the traffic wardens when you drive into college for events or when dropping/picking your child/ward.
 This is especially important during wet mornings when there could be traffic jams and visibility is poor.

-Please do contact our Full Time Student Counsellor in the event that you notice your child/ward is emotionally or physically affected, especially during examination periods and after the announcement of exam results.
-The Counsellor can be reached at 81280144 from 8.30 am to 5.30 pm.
+Please do contact our School Counsellor in the event that you notice your child/ward is emotionally or physically affected, especially during examination periods and after the announcement of exam results.
+The School Counsellor can be reached at 81280144 from 8.30 am to 5.30 pm.